protocol/research-grants/RFPs/rfp-10-vector-commitments.md

 ### **Recommended team**

-We expect the technical depth of the work to be at the level of a PhD student.
+We expect the technical depth of the work to be at the level of a researcher in the field or a graduate student.
 We suggest that a team of one PI and one PhD part time for 9-12 months or one PI and one postdoctoral researcher part time for 6-8 months is appropriate for most problems.

 Applicants may build a collaborative project with researchers from